Just Wanna Rock: Background

 The song's music video began filming on November 2, 2022, in New York City.
 Lil Uzi Vert held a flash mob in the city's SoHo, Manhattan neighborhood, drawing the attention of fans to feature in the video.
 Kenna McCafferty of Paper described the event as a shutdown of the city, writing that it "drew the city's best dancers, the crew's most avid fans and the niche-est micro-influencers around for a chance to Jersey Rock with the Philly-raised rapper."
 The video was released on November 18, 2022, and was directed Gibson Harazard, who has worked with Lil Uzi Vert in the past.
 It features cameos from AMP members Kai Cenat and Fanum, Philadelphia rapper 2Rare, and Drew Jeeezy, who originally popularized the dance.

 Jeeezy, who choreographed the music video, first thought of its dance after hearing the song's original TikTok preview.
-He predicted that he'd go viral if he created a dance to go along with it, but didn't expect it to have any longevity.
+He predicted that he would go viral if he created a dance to go along with it, but did not expect it to have any longevity.
 After uploading videos of himself dancing to it, Jeeezy estimates that it took roughly six hours for his dance to start gaining traction, to which he "started seeing people interact with the first of my few videos", prompting him to "just ke[ep] pushing it to where more people would see it."
 Afterwards, Lil Uzi Vert contacted Jeeezy on TikTok through an alternate account, trying to get his phone number so he could be featured in the official music video.
 Jeeezy flew to New York to feature in and choreograph the video, which was his first time choreographing.
-When asked about the video's dance by HipHopDX, Lil Uzi Vert said that they included the dance because "that’s how cool kids from Philly and Jersey dance, so I'm only a product of my environment.
+When asked about the video's dance by HipHopDX, Lil Uzi Vert said they included the dance because "that’s how cool kids from Philly and Jersey dance, so I'm only a product of my environment.
 I'm just shining a light on that culture."